 Editor's note-Printed herein is the franchise with Angus Water Supply Corporation, as adopted by Ordinance Number 4 on November 12, 1973.
 Amendments to the ordinance are indicated by parenthetical history notes following amended provisions.
 The absence of a history note indicates that the provision remains unchanged from the original ordinance.
 Obvious misspellings and punctuation errors have been corrected without notation.
-For stylistic purposes, headings and catchlines have been made uniform and the same system of capitalization, citation to state statutes, and expression of numbers in text as appears in the Code of ordinances has been used.
-Additions made for clarity are indicated by brackets.
-(Back)
+For stylistic purposes, headings and catchlines have been made uniform and the same system of capitalization, citation to state statutes, and expression of numbers in s has been used.
+Additions made for clarity are indicated by